johnfactotum/gedit-restore-minimap/README.md

 * Minimap (overview map) was removed in gedit 3.36
 * This plugin allows you to have minimap

-## Usage

-* Open the side panel by pressing F9, or click on the primary menu and choose "View", then check "Side Panel"
-* Click on the button on the top of the side panel, and choose "Minimap"

 ## Installation
 ```bash
 mkdir -p ~/.local/share/gedit/plugins/